L3MON4D3/LuaSnip/DOC.md

 [honza/vim-snippets](https://github.com/honza/vim-snippets) for lots of examples.

-Like vscode, the snipmate-format is also extended to make use of some of luasnips more advanced capabilities:
+Like VSCode, the SnipMate format is also extended to make use of some of LuaSnip's more advanced capabilities:
 ```snippets
 priority 2000
 autosnippet options